sclevine/agouti/README.md

 Feel free to import Ginkgo and use any of its container blocks instead!
 Agouti is 100% compatible with Ginkgo and Gomega.

 The `core` package is a flexible, general-purpose webdriver API for Go.
-Unlike the `dsl` package, `core` allows unlimited and simultaneous usage of PhantomJS, ChromeDriver, Selenium.
+Unlike the `dsl` package, `core` allows unlimited and simultaneous usage of PhantomJS, ChromeDriver, and Selenium.

-If you plan to use Agouti to write Ginkgo tests, add the start and stop commands for your choice of webdriver in Ginkgo `BeforeSuite` and `AfterSuite` blocks.
+If you plan to use Agouti `dsl` to write Ginkgo tests, add the start and stop commands for your choice of webdriver in Ginkgo `BeforeSuite` and `AfterSuite` blocks.

 See this example `project_suite_test.go` file:
 ```Go